Bolivia or officially the Plurinational State of Bolivia.

 - The nickname of Bolivia’s flag is “La Tricolor,” or “The Tricolor.”

-- The flag of Bolivia is similar to the flag of Ghana both are composed of three horizontal stripes of red, yellow, and green, and both of them has a symbol in the middle of the flag.
+- The flag of Bolivia is similar to the flag of Ghana both are composed of three horizontal stripes of red, yellow, and green, and both of them have a symbol in the middle of the flag.

 Spanish is the main and official language in the State of Bolivia.